 The consequence is that HMRC would then go after the person behind the PSC for income tax and NIC owed.

 At the moment, the burden is on the person behind the PSC (this being the person HMRC would go after) but things are about to change…

-From April 2020, the onus to check the employment status of any possible IR35 situation and possibly who will need to back pay the PAYE moves to the ‘end Client’ – i.e. the salon owner; but for now, this only applies to medium and large sized businesses only.
-For small businesses, the onus remains with the PSC, at least for now anyway.
+From April 2021, the onus to check the employment status of any possible IR35 situation and possibly who will need to back pay the PAYE moves to the ‘end Client’ – i.e. the salon owner; but for now, this only applies to medium and large sized businesses only.
+For small businesses (like most salons), the onus remains with the PSC, at least for now anyway.

 ‘Small’ is defined as: 50 or less employees, turnover is less than £10.2million and their balance sheet shows £5.1million or less.